intel/llvm/sycl/doc/UsersManual.md

     Pass "options" to the backend of target device compiler, specified by triple T. The backend of device compiler generates target machine code from intermediate representation.
 This option can be used to tune code generation for a specific target.
-The "options" are used during offline compilation and are also saved in a fat binary for online compilation.
+The "options" are used during AOT compilation.
+For JIT compilation "options" are saved in a fat binary and used when code is JITed during runtime.
     -Xs is a shortcut to pass "options" to all backends specified via the '-fsycl-targets' option (or default one).